ameseee/kwk-curriculum-site/swift-ios/lessons/object-interaction/index.md

 ## Object Interaction

 Now that we have Food objects with a little more information than a string, we can start making our Pantry and Food objects interact.
 In the `addFood` action on our Pantry class, we will actually create a food object with that string that is passed in.
 This means we also need to pass in an Int to `addFood` for the calories.
-Let's update that method:
+Let's update that action:

 ```swift
 func addFood(food : String, calories : Int) {